Need a Creative Fundraising Idea? Try This

 As much as we’d like to believe it’s possible and true, ideas don’t come out of the blue.
 We have to gather raw materials for our mind to process before it can actually come up with a useful or relevant response to the question you pose.

 Ask your team and colleagues, volunteers, constituents, family members, friends and even Twitter followers what they think would be a fun and interesting fundraising idea.
-You’d be amazed at the neurological paths that open just from asking a question and engaging in a follow up conversation.
-As a development director, nonprofit professional, or fundraiser, you’re experienced at “the ask,” so just be friendly and approach to someone, anyone to get their opinions.
+Neurological paths open just from asking a question and engaging in a follow up conversation.

 The more you think about coming up with something incredible, all by yourself, the more pressure you feel to get it right and the more difficult it might be to come up with a great idea.
 Talking with others encourages us to make connections between ideas we might not have made otherwise, an essential activity to being creative.
 “Brainstorming” didn’t get its name without reason.